pawelmitrus/azure-databricks/README.md

 <a name="pricing"></a>
 ## 2. Pricing
+All details with regards to pricing could be found here: https://azure.microsoft.com/en-us/pricing/details/databricks/ Below article explains some of the details and summarizes the most important differences.

 Cost related to Databricks usage depends on:
 - DBUs (Databricks Units) - Each running cluster node generates DBUs according to its size.
 Available in *pay-as-you-go* and *pre-purchased* offerings.
 - VMs (Virtual Machines, Disks, Network, Public IP Addresses)